JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 }
 ```

-To customize this, you can assign to each subproject a non-default identifier of a group.
+To customize this, assign a non-default identifier of a group to each subproject.
 For example, subprojects `one` and `two` use the same custom set of package versions, while `three` uses the default:

 <tabs>